How Our Business Collection Attorneys Domesticate And Enforce Foreign Judgments Against Debtors

 Turn To Experienced Commercial Litigation Collections Lawyers In Massachusetts

-When it comes to foreign judgments, the experience found in the aggressive, relentless, ethical and effective debt collection attorneys at Law Offices of Alan M. Cohen LLC is second to none.
+When it comes to foreign judgments, the experience found in the aggressive, relentless, ethical and effective debt collection attorneys at Law Offices of Alan M. Cohen & Associates LLC is second to none.
 We can work with business owners to domesticate, enforce, and collect on foreign judgments, and leave no stone unturned in our efforts to get you paid.
 Contact our offices today by calling us at 508-763-6604 or emailing us.